booth-algo/RISC-V-T24/Lab_4.md

 <p align="center"> <img src="images/code1.jpg" /> </p> <br>

-This program performs the same function as the simple 8-bit binary counter you design in Lab 1 (i.e. counter.sv).
+This program performs the same function as the simple 8-bit binary counter you designed in Lab 1 (i.e. counter.sv).
 Note that this uses ONLY two instructions: "addi" and "bne".
 It demonstrates how "reduced" the RISC-V ISA is!
 However, this also makes the assembly program hard to read and understand.
-One can translate these instructions to pseudoinstructions, which make the program much easier to read.
-(I used the online assembler [here](https://riscvasm.lucasteske.dev/).).
-The equivalent asssembly code with pseudoinstruction is:
+One can translate these instructions to pseudoinstructions, which makes the program much easier to read.
+(I used the online assembler [here](https://riscvasm.lucasteske.dev/) to do this).
+The equivalent asssembly code with pseudoinstructions is:

 <p align="center"> <img src="images/pseudo.jpg" /> </p><BR>